natnichols/cyo-natl-treasure/README.md

   - Save game
   - Start Over
   - Return to menu
-  - [ ] if Settings button can be built in, additional goal would be to only keep these buttons in a Settings menu, and no longer render them individually on screen while the game is being played
+  - [ ] If Settings button can be built in, additional goal would be to only keep these buttons in a Settings menu, and no longer render them individually on screen while the game is being played